-The effects to spotted owls and critical for this revised project will be included in a letter for reinitiation of consultation which will be submitted to the U.S. Fish and Wildlife Service in June 2014.
+The effects to spotted owls and critical for this revised project were included in a letter for reinitiation of consultation, which was submitted to the U.S. Fish and Wildlife Service in August 2014.
 Consultation will be completed prior to signing any decision for this project.